Trend7 min read · May 15, 2025

 Why EMAs work for pullback trading

 Exponential moving averages smooth out price noise and show you the trend direction.
-When price is above a rising EMA and pulls back to touch it — that's often a high-probability long entry.
+When price is above a rising EMA and pulls back to touch it — that's often a strong technical entry signal worth watching.

 The key is knowing which EMA to use and when to enter versus wait.